whopriyamuw/biolaysumm2025-task/reports/presentation/slides.md

 <div class="flex flex-col items-center gap-4 font-mono">

-> In temperate climates , winter deaths exceed summer ones .
+> **Article:** In temperate climates , winter deaths exceed summer ones .
 However , there is limited information on the timing and the relative magnitudes of maximum and minimum mortality , by local climate , age group , sex and medical cause of death . <span class="neversink-amber-light-scheme ns-c-bind-scheme rounded">We used geo-coded mortality data and wavelets to analyse the seasonality of mortality by age group and sex from 1980 to 2016 in the USA and its subnational climatic regions .</span>

 <solar-arrow-down-bold-duotone class="text-4xl" />

-> In the USA , more deaths happen in the winter than the summer .
+> **Summary:** In the USA , more deaths happen in the winter than the summer .
 But when deaths occur varies greatly by sex , age , cause of death , and possibly region . <span class="neversink-green-light-scheme ns-c-bind-scheme rounded">Seasonal differences in death rates can change over time due to changes in factors that cause disease or affect treatment .
 Analyzing the seasonality of deaths can help scientists determine whether interventions to minimize deaths during a certain time of year are needed , or whether existing ones are effective . </span><span class="neversink-amber-light-scheme ns-c-bind-scheme rounded">Now , Parks et al . show that there are age and sex differences in which times of year most deaths occur .</span>

 </div>